tartley/compiler-from-scratch/README.md

   allowing the input source to contain a sequence of function definitions and/or function calls.
 This means we no longer need the 'TEST' code injected at code generation time.

+This repo was first presented to the [Python meetup in Rochester, MN](https://www.meetup.com/PyRochesterMN/).

 # Toy language